daveythacher/LED_Matrix_RP2040/doc/Configuration.md

 ## PWM (under matrix section)
 ### is_raw
 Boolean flag for qualifying the type of data passed over the serial algorithm.
 Note serial algorithm must use RGB-24.
+Note undefined results can occur if there is no reliable communication in serial algorithm implementation.

 ## BCM (under matrix section)
 ### is_raw